simonliuanu/SmartCity/items/report.md

 1. *Bug 1:*

-   - *A space bar (' ') in the sign in email will crash the application.*
+   - Description: When users are in the process of searching for users or chatting with other users, pressing the phone's built-in back navigation key causes the application to crash or logs out the current user.
+   - Steps to Reproduce:
-   - ...
+       - Open the application.
+       - Navigate to the user search or chat feature.
+       - Press the back navigation key on the phone.

 2. *Bug 2:*